ngfackler/GPT2-Entropy-Surprisal/README.md

 Uses logits from GPT-2 to compute word-by-word entropy, surprisal, and cosine similarity from text via a Gradio interface.

-Authors: Nikki Fackler & Zachary Gordon (zgordo on Github)
+Authors: Nikki Fackler Kaye & Zachary Gordon (zgordo on Github)

 ## Files